 “Mom?
 Mom let me out!”
 She screamed to no avail.

-She peered out the window, slightly curious about what was going on.
+She peered out the window.
 You could clearly hear the commotion, but there were no bodies in sight.

 Accepting defeat, she sat in the large chair and rested her head on the desk.